andersonvom/adp-downloader/README.md

 available will be downloaded.
 When you receive your next paycheck, just go back to the directory and re-run `adp-downloader`.

-If you want to run it automatically (e.g. in a cron job), create a `credentials.json` file in your directory of choice first:
+If you want to run it automatically (e.g. in a cron job), create or edit you local `.netrc` file (usually in your home directory, unless you put it somewhere else) with your credentials:

-    {
-      "username": "--some-username--",
-      "password": "--some-password--"
-    }
+    machine adp-downloader login "--your-username" password "--your-password--""

 Creating this file will skip the interactive step.